NYCPlanning/db-housingdev/README.md

 ### DOB Jobs Data
 - This data is requested from DOB, because the NYC Open Data datasets exclude key fields that are needed for developing the housing pipline dataset.
-- The dobs data provides the more comprehensive list of projects,
+- The jobs data provides the more comprehensive list of projects,
 - For each projects, the jobs data captures the initial # of existing units and proposed units.

 ### DOB Certificates of Occupancy (CofOs) Data